 As with Mood Disorders, there are many people with Schizophrenia and other psychotic disorders whose symptoms worsen from substance abuse.
-There are also cases of drug-induced psychosis and paranoia, when a person develops symptoms that resemble these psychiatric conditions from alcohol or drug use.
+There are also cases of drug-induced psychosis and paranoia when a person develops symptoms that resemble these psychiatric conditions from alcohol or drug use.

 This is usually referred to as drug-induced or substance-induced psychosis.
-Depending on the substance, as well as the length, quantity and frequency of use, psychosis can persist for varying amounts of time.
+Depending on the substance, as well as the length, quantity, and frequency of use, psychosis can persist for varying amounts of time.

 Symptoms may only be present while a drug is in the body’s systems in some cases, while they can persist for months into sobriety or indefinitely in other cases.

-The most common drugs that cause paranoia and psychosis are Methamphetamine, as well as other Amphetamine analogues, psychedelic drugs, and Crack Cocaine.
+The most common drugs that cause paranoia and psychosis are Methamphetamine, as well as other Amphetamine analogs, psychedelic drugs, and Crack Cocaine.
 Meth is particularly notorious for causing persistent psychosis that lasts beyond sobriety.
 Psychedelic drugs can also do this, especially if the person has a preexisting condition of mental illness or is predisposed genetically.

 Actual Brain Damage

 Substance abuse can also take a toll on a person’s psyche via brain damage.
 Many mind-altering substances can cause literal physical damage to the brain.
 This can limit a person in a number of ways depending on the type and severity of the brain damage.